 - Understand your organization’s supply chain.

-- Collaborate with your key suppliers and incorporate them in your supplier risk management program.
+- Collaborate with key suppliers and incorporate them in your supplier risk management program.

-- Include key suppliers in your resilience and improvement activities, for instance as part of your vendor risk assessment process.
+- Include critical suppliers in your resilience and improvement activities as part of your vendor risk assessment process.

 - Constantly and vigorously provide continuous monitoring of your C-SCRM.